Trismegiste/eclipse-wiki/README.markdown

 ## How
 With Symfony 5.4, MongoDb 4+ and a mediawiki from Fandom.
-It uses AlpineJs, PureCSS, SvgJs and many javascript components (frozen in the app, since javascript ecosystem is an insane nuclear chaos).
+It uses AlpineJs, PureCSS, SvgJs and many javascript components (frozen in the app, since javascript ecosystem is an insane nuclear chaos where BC is unknown concept).

 ## Where
 Run this app anywhere with :